littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v?.?.? (?/?/?) - Built-In Adaptation to Ethics and Civics Classic -Using random_weight and ai_weight to null out incompatibility between civics and E&C ethics to avoid randomly-generated and AI-player empires with silly combinations of ethics and civics.
+v6.1.0 (7/19/24) - Built-In Adaptation to Ethics and Civics Classic -Using random_weight and ai_weight to null out incompatibility between civics and E&C ethics to avoid randomly-generated and AI-player empires with silly combinations of ethics and civics.
--Using the E&C mod flag to check for E&C ethics in government requirements to avoid randomly-generated and AI-player empires with governments that are thematically dissonant with their elements.
 -None of this will prevent players from making goofy combinations but whatever.

 v6.0.7 (7/17/24) - Individual Machine Audit